Emergency Government Headquarters: Decommissioning and legacy

 Following the end of the Cold War, all but one of the Diefenbunkers have been decommissioned and either covered over, demolished or sold.
-Only the facility located at CFB Valcartier remains in use, as an itinerant accommodations barracks.
+Only the facility located at CFB Valcartier remains in use, as an itinerant accommodation barracks.

 The two Diefenbunkers which members of the public may visit are located at former CFS Carp in Ontario and CFS Debert.
 CFS Carp was decommissioned in 1994 and has been converted into a year-round museum dedicated to the history of the Cold War.
 CFS Debert in Nova Scotia was open for tours for the decade following its closure in 1994 as part of a local military museum.
-It was later used for summer accommodations for an air cadet gliding school.
+It was later used for summer accommodation for an air cadet gliding school.
 In 2009, it was sold and then resold for use as a secure data storage facility.
 In 2018, CFS Debert reopened to the public, featuring historical tours, escape rooms, laser tag, special events, and more.
 In 2019, the present owner of the Diefenbunker at former CFS Debert purchased the neighbouring NATO building.
 The plans for the NATO building are currently unknown.